 - virtual private network (VPN)

 - dedicated IP address

 - business associate agreement (BAA).

-If you choose this option for compliance, you will lease space in a cabinet ranging from 1U to 42U (with the latter representing a standard complete rack that has room for 6 feet of hardware); or you might even have the need for multiple cabinets or a private cage.
-You will simply pay for the space.
+If you choose this option for compliance, you will lease space in a cabinet ranging from 1U to 42U (with the latter representing a standard complete rack that has room for 6 feet of hardware); you might even need multiple cabinets or a private cage.
+You will pay for the space.
 The colocation company will provide the cabinet/cages.
 You’ll be responsible for power expenses, though.
 You should consider getting dual power feeds – alternately called A-side/B-side, A+B, A&B, and A/B – if your budget permits.
-Along with the power, you will be paying for bandwidth on a monthly basis.
+Along with the power, you will be paying for bandwidth monthly.

 When vanilla servers make sense

 If your servers have a few years on them and need upgrading, or if you have a new project, there is no point in fronting the CAPX (capital expense).
 Use those funds instead to improve your applications and hire more people to excel in your specific applications.
 In other words, look into a hosting plan.

 When you sign up for a hosting service, rather than going out and accruing assets for your company, you’ll be leasing servers.
 There is no capital investment on your books, which is a wise choice to lower your company’s taxes.
 Our recommendation is to lease the servers with no buyout option (in other words, straight leasing rather than “lease-to-own”).